-A friend emailed me to say that he believed that transhumanists should strive to be free, if free will doesn’t currently exist, or strive to be freer, if humans currently possess some small modicum of free will.
-He also suggested that becoming transhuman would expedite either process.
-In short he was claiming that transhumanists should desire more freedom.
+A friend emailed me to argue that transhumanists should create realities where beings are free if free will doesn’t currently exist, or realities where beings are freer if humans currently possess some modicum of free will.
+In short, he was claiming that a goal of transhumanism should to create freer beings.

 I’ll begin with a disclaimer.
 I have not done much with the free will problem beyond teaching the issue in introductory philosophy courses over the years.
 I have also penned two brief summaries of the free will issue, “The Case Against Free Will,” which summarizes the modern scientific objections to the existence of free will, and “Freedom and Determinism,” which summarizes some positions and counter positions on the topic.
 But that is all, so my knowledge of the issue is rudimentary.
 I will note that by a wide margin, most contemporary philosophers are compatibilists; they believe that free will and determinism are compatible.
 Here are the stats: (compatibilism 59.1%; libertarianism 13.7%; no free will 12.2%; other 14.9%.)